HsingjuiKu/Causal_Graph_in_Human_Behaviour/README.md

 # Causal_Graph_in_Human_Behaviour

-Our work was published at **The 19th IEEE International Conference on Automatic Face and Gesture Recognition (FG 2025)**.
+Our work was published and accepted at **The 19th IEEE International Conference on Automatic Face and Gesture Recognition (FG 2025)**.
 Paper: [https://arxiv.org/abs/2409.15564](https://arxiv.org/abs/2409.15564)

 This project implements **CauSkelNet**, a causal representation learning framework for analyzing human behavior using joint-level motion data.
 It integrates the **Peter-Clark (PC) algorithm** and **Kullback-Leibler (KL) divergence** to infer causal relationships between body joints, with applications in pain recognition and movement analysis.